-I am a PhD student in the Cryptography Group.
+I am a research assistant in the Cryptography Group.
 My supervisor is Elisabeth Oswald.

 My research interests are in the area of side-channel attacks, in particular the utility of high-performance GPGPU computing in side-channel attacks and leakage detection, and also when applied to attacks on web application and network traffic.

 - Luke Mather